 2. Senior executive assistant

 Senior executive assistants provide administrative duties to the most senior executives, particularly in large corporations, and may supervise support staff.
 It’s a high-paying administrative job because advanced technical abilities and outstanding communication skills are essential, especially in industries such as financial services and hospitality.
-In the tech sector, companies are paying a premium for versatile professionals who demonstrate an “I’ll learn it!” attitude about new technology.
 The midpoint starting salary for the role is $63,750.

 See our open senior executive assistant jobs.